Skip to content

 [pre, mask],

-f'x {ExprOp.clamp(minf, maxf)} {minf} - {maxf} {minf} - / {1 / gamma} '
+f"x {ExprOp.clamp(minf, maxf)} {minf} - {maxf} {minf} - / {1 / gamma} "

-f'pow {ExprOp.clamp(0, 1)} {ExprToken.RangeMax} * y -', planes,
+f"pow {ExprOp.clamp(0, 1)} {ExprToken.RangeMax} * y -",

 )